commercetools/enzyme-extensions/README.md

 ```

 This is way more readable and easier to follow along.
 At the same time everything is still rendered `shallow`ly and the unit under test is well scoped.

+## What assumptions is this built under?

+* We _like to shallow render_ and avoid mounting
+  * 🤺 Shallow rendering is fast and ensures that you only interact with the _unit under test_
+  * 🏙 Shallow rendering ensures that you do _not snapshot past your test's concern_
+  * 🏎 Shallow rendering has shown to be _more performant_ for us than mounting
+* We like _declarative components_ and _Render Props_
+  * 🧠 We can _compose components_ easily while following along their interactions
+  * 🔪 We like _stubbing_ to test individual pieces of logic

 ## Installation